It may be spring, but that's not stopping the

-ZENii Skincare founder, GP, and cosmetic doctor Johanna Ward tells us.
+ZENii Skincare founder, GP, and cosmetic doctor Johanna Ward.
 "This is different than skin dryness, which refers to skin that lacks lipids or oil.
 Dehydration is when there is a lack of water in the stratum corneum, or outer layer, of the skin.
 It can result in anything from sensitive skin and red cracked lips to rough and flaky skin."

 If you find yourself loading up on thick night creams or reaching for your lip balm throughout the day, chances are your skin is craving a hydration hit.
-Rather than slathering on greasy and ineffective moisturizers, according to Dr. Ward, there are four steps you can take in order to ready your skin for the months ahead.
+Rather than slathering on greasy and ineffective moisturizers, according to Dr. Ward, there are four steps you can take in order to protect your skin from the cold weather ahead.

 From hydrating serums to exfoliating acids, click through to see the products that'll keep your skin hydrated, refreshed, and glowing all season long.